naincysingh025/E-Attendance/README.md

 # E-Attendance
-E-Attendance system emphasizes its simplicity by eliminating classical student attendance marking technique such as calling student names or checking respective identification cards.
+E-Attendance system emphasizes its simplicity by using facial recognition and eliminating classical student attendance marking technique.